UPS Systems becomes a member of JOSCAR

 Battery testing (or more correctly a battery ‘impedance test’) carried out annually from the time they are installed from new, will provide an annual ‘health check’ and health ‘history’ over their lifetime.
 This is the case for every individual battery in the string as opposed to just the overall string itself.
 Should any individual battery show early signs of failure or weakness then this can be replaced as an individual unit avoiding the ‘usual’ practice and cost of replacing whole strings.

 Whilst this will never ‘negate’ the eventual requirement for a full battery change it will help monitor and maintain the integrity of the string.
-This maximises its lifetime and avoids the high costs of ‘panic’ changing entire strings should a weakness be identified or worse still failure occur when under load.
+This maximises its lifetime and avoids the high costs of ‘panic’ changing entire strings should a weakness be identified or worse still, have a failure occur when under load.

 Savings Example: The table below gives an example (based on a 30kVA UPS with a 30 min. runtime) of the potential savings which can be made due to an impedance test identifying only one faulty battery within a string vs changing the whole string which may be unnecessary.
 To allow us to provide you with a more detailed outline of our battery impedance testing offers and pricing please contact us.